BobiIsAwake/C.ryptography/Docs/LOG.md

 They default key will be diffrent for each user.
-The key will take first 4 characters of the username and 4 characers of their password and get first 8 bytes of the key, other 8 bytes will be appended.
+The key will take first 4 characters of the username and 4 characers of their password and get first 8 bytes of the key, other 8 bytes will be padded.
 This way - each user has their own SOMEWHAT unique key and the program is a bit safer.

 ADDED 100+ LINES OF CODE AND ONLY ONE ERROR!!!!!!!!!!!!!!

+Fixed sending of literal copy of struct witch lead to data loss "Dynamic" generating key has been made.
+I am done for today I will go and cry myself to sleep .
+Its up for the future me to figure out encryption :3